asteca/asteca.github.io/README.md

 asteca.github.io
 ================

-Site for the ASteCA package.
+Redirect to Read the Docs